The smallest country in the world with less than a thousand

 permanent residents, there are still plenty of reasons to visit the Vatican City.
 It is the home

-of the Pope (the head of state) and is the centre of the Catholic world, completely surrounded by the city of Rome.
+of the Pope (the head of state) and is the centre of the Catholic world, completely surrounded by the city of

 Interestingly, due to the small number of residents and huge numbers of visiting tourists the Vatican